 There’s nothing majorly wrong with the overall vehicle.
 You could swap out parts here and there and tune the engine but if you’re using the wrong fuel then those efforts will have zero impact.
 You will never get off the ground.
-What Netflix realised very early on was that they needed better fuel.
-A data-driven fuel that provided them with the customer intelligence that turbo charged customer experience.
+What Netflix realized very early on was that they needed better fuel.
+A data-driven fuel that provided them with the customer intelligence that turbo-charged customer experience.
 It’s a simple formula:

 FUEL = (1st party data + AI-driven intelligence)

 For network operators the same formula applies, the technology just needs to be more intelligent.
 When you only have one set of content you can happily tag it with metadata to make sense of it.
 When you have millions of content variations, many of which you don’t own, you have to make the technology work for you.
 Let the customer intelligence machine deliver the meaning.